Do you have a goal? We can help you reach it!

 - Tutorial assistance in most courses

-- Placement in one or more college competency courses for students whose ACT/SAT scores in English/writing and/or mathematics are below the 18/460 required for general admission.
+- Placement in one or more college competency courses for students whose ACT/SAT scores in English/writing and/or mathematics are below the general admission requirements.

 Are there additional costs for these services?